Omisoft-LLC/micro/README.md

 Contributors are welcome.:)

-For an example usage check com.omisoft.micro.examples.ExampleApp
+For an example usage check eu.omisoft.micro.examples.ExampleApp